RafiulFerdous/laravel_test_new/README.md

 Registration:

-first migrate the data base
-used Token based- sanctum for Role based authentication system
+first migrate the data base and insert role table admin with id 1 manually. used Token based- sanctum for Role based authentication system